starlake-ai/starlake/docs/docs/platform/databricks.md

 ![tasks runs]( /img/databricks/runs.png "tasks runs")

-Since we set the `SLK_HIVE=true` environnment variable, ingested data are also available as tables.
+Since we set the `SL_HIVE=true` environnment variable, ingested data are also available as tables.
 ![starlake watch]( /img/databricks/database.png "starlake watch")

-The audit log for the above tasks will be stored in a BigQuery table since we set `SLK_AUDIT_SINK_TYPE=BigQuerySink` environnment variable
+The audit log for the above tasks will be stored in a BigQuery table since we set `SL_AUDIT_SINK_TYPE=BigQuerySink` environnment variable